Victor2023Dev/deepwallet/docs/api/README.md

 ): Promise<Uint8Array>;
 ```

-This function requests Keplr to delegate the broadcasting of the transaction to Keplr's LCD endpoints (rather than the webpage broadcasting the transaction).
+This function requests DeepWallet to delegate the broadcasting of the transaction to DeepWallet's LCD endpoints (rather than the webpage broadcasting the transaction).
 This method returns the transaction hash if it succeeds to broadcast, if else the method will throw an error.
-When Keplr broadcasts the transaction, Keplr will send the notification on the transaction's progress.
+When DeepWallet broadcasts the transaction, DeepWallet will send the notification on the transaction's progress.

 ### Request Signature for Arbitrary Message